AKASANCRACY/Mobile-Product-Review-Sentiment-Analysis-Project/README.md

 The product review data for this analysis was collected from two major e-commerce platforms, Flipkart and Amazon.
 The data includes customer reviews for a range of products available on these platforms.
 [Dataset_Link](https://docs.google.com/spreadsheets/d/1Ys4y0KGXDffHyXzpcnvDeqEG_Yt0ugr7wRV5_hxCF2E/edit?usp=sharing)

 ## Data Preprocessing
-Certainly!
-Here's a template for the "Data Preprocessing" section of your README file:

----

-## Data Preprocessing

 The collected product review data underwent thorough preprocessing to ensure its quality and suitability for analysis.
 The following steps were taken to clean and preprocess the data: